Henry XI of Legnica: Early years

+Henry XI was born in Legnica Castle on 23 February 1539.
 In 1551, Henry XI's father was removed from the government of Legnica by Emperor Charles V. The decision was dictated by the Emperor because Frederick III joined the coalition of Protestant rebel princes, and also supported the long-time enemy of the Habsburgs, King Henry II of France.
-Henry XI was chosen as the new Duke of Legnica, but because he was only twelve years old, regents were appointed by the Duchy, the Imperial governor, and the Bishop of Wroclaw, Balthasar von Promnitz and George II the Pious, Duke of Brzeg (Frederick III's younger brother), in whose court Henry spent several years studying science.
+Henry XI was chosen as the new Duke of Legnica, but because he was only twelve years old, regents were appointed by the Duchy, the Imperial governor, and the Bishop of Wrocław, Balthasar von Promnitz and George II the Pious, Duke of Brzeg (Frederick III's younger brother), in whose court Henry spent several years studying science.
 After the abdication of Emperor Charles V in 1556, Frederick III (after promising obedience and loyalty to the new Emperor Ferdinand I) regained the Duchy of Legnica.

 Duke of Legnica

-On 27 October 1559 the Emperor Ferdinand I decided to remove Frederick again from government, this time for good.
+On 27 October 1559, Emperor Ferdinand I decided to remove Frederick again from government, this time for good.
 As Henry XI was already an adult, this time he took over the rule over Legnica without regents.
 Frederick III was placed under house arrest, where he was held for the next eleven years until his death on 15 December 1570.

 Henry XI inherited his father's duchy, which was bankrupt, the debt being 80,000 thalers.
 The new duke, instead of gradually repaying the debt, increased it dramatically, leaving at the end of his reign a debt amounting to 700 000 thalers.

 As Duke of Legnica, Henry XI tried to refinance the debt.
 In 1567 he proposed them in exchange for 120 000 thalers the Głogów privilege, who guaranteed the freedom from the homage of the subjects who declared him his heir.
 However, the idea wasn't accepted.
-On 24 December 1571 Henry XI tried to induce his subjects to pay off his debts, offering against their own goods and valuables.
+On 24 December 1571, Henry XI tried to induce his subjects to pay off his debts, offering against their own goods and valuables.
 Also declared their devotion in return for a fixed salary, ensuring that corresponding to his position on the social level.
 Given the failure of the proposals, Henry XI decided to keep in captivity the representatives of the Legnica states until they signed an agreement to pay taxes for almost 66 000 thalers.
 After regaining their freedom they fled to Vienna, where the representatives registered a complaint with the Emperor Maximilian II against the Duke of Legnica.
 The Emperor appointed a special committee to look into the matter.